tulane-cmps6610-fall-2025/problem-set-03-adumont2/answers.md

 - flatten/concat: to merge multiple lists
 - groupBy/reduce: to collect duplicates and keep one representative
 - filter: to remove already-seen elements in sequential dedup
+- sort: allows us to organize and structure data which facilitates solving problems in parallel

-These operations are especially powerful in the distributed setting, where they enable parallelism and reduce span from O(n) to O(log n).
+These operations are especially powerful in the distributed setting, where they enable parallelism and reduce span from O(n) to O(log n) (although sort has $log^2n$ span).

 Not useful operations for parallelism:
 - iterate: this function is not helpful for designing an efficient parallel algorithm because it is inherently sequential.
-Using it, as shown in my dedup algorithm (in 2a), results in a linear span (O(n)), which offers no parallelism.
+Using it, as shown in my dedup algorithm (in 2a), results in a linear span $(O(n)$), which offers no parallelism.

 --